jeka-dev/jeka/README.md

 ## How to Release ?

 Release is done automatically by Travis at each git push.
-If their is no tag on the current commit then it goes to a SNAPSHOT deploy on OSSRH.
+If there is no tag on the current commit then it goes to a SNAPSHOT deploy on OSSRH.
 If there is a tag, it goes to a publish on Maven central.

-To realy deploy to Maven central, a manual action it still needed to [close/release repository](https://oss.sonatype.org).
+To really deploy to Maven central, a manual action it still needed to [close/release repository](https://oss.sonatype.org).

 To create a tag conveniently, just execute `jeka git#tagRemote` from your console and answer to the prompt.